Early Australian Literature #

 Later he picturises the majesty of the Blue Mountain in his signature poem The Creek of the Four Graves, a dated and set piece of the massacre by aborigines.

-The brutal violence portrayed is perpetrated by the indigenous natives arouses fear, when in reality most of the killing was done by the settlers against the aboriginals.
+The brutal violence portrayed is perpetrated by the indigenous natives arousing fear, when in reality most of the killing was done by the settlers against the aboriginals.

 A settler, looking for wider pastures for his expanding flocks and herds, takes four of his men along.
 Camping out, just before dawn, he hears an imminent attack from the indigenous people.
 He manages to get one shot away before managing a desperate escape.
 His men are not so lucky and the creek acquires the name of Four Graves.

-The only evidence of questioning the rightness or wrongness of the events, is a vital verse contrasting the violence and the calm beauty of the setting Judith Wright claims editors elided.
+The only evidence of questioning the rightness or wrongness of the events, in Harpur’s poem is a vital verse contrasting the violence and the calm beauty of the setting Judith Wright claims editors elided.

 For see, the bright beholding Moon, and all